Traditional Ambrosian Rite

 The Ambrosian Rite is a Latin Catholic liturgical Western Rite used in the area of Milan.
 The Traditional Ambrosian Rite is the form of this rite as it was used before the changes that followed the Second Vatican Council.

 Nowadays the Traditional Ambrosian Rite is mainly used on Sundays and Holy Days of Obligation in the church of Santa Maria della Consolazione in Milan, using the Ambrosian Missal of 1954, as permitted by Cardinal Archbishop of Milan Carlo Maria Martini on 31 July 1985.
 Another celebration on Sundays and Holy Days of Obligation was authorized from 18 October 2008 onward in the town of Legnano.
-The Traditional Ambrosian Rite Mass may be said according to the Motu Proprio "Summorum Pontificum" thus any permissions allowing the above-mentioned Masses should be considered obsolete for such permissions from the bishop are no longer required.
+The Traditional Ambrosian Rite Mass may be said according to the Motu Proprio "Summorum Pontificum".

 The liturgical year

+Advent and Christmas

 The liturgical year of the Ambrosian Rite begins the First Sunday of Advent, which however takes place 2 weeks earlier than in the Roman Rite, so that there are six Sundays in Advent, and the key-day of the beginning of Advent is not St. Andrew's Day (30 November) but St. Martin's Day (11 November), which begins the Sanctorale.
 The same is true for the Mozarabic Rite.

-On the sixth Sunday of Advent the Annunciation (in Roman Rite on 25 March) is celebrated.
-As no fixed festivals are kept during Lent or Easter Week, it cannot be celebrated on 25 March, though it is found there in the Calendar and has an Office in the Breviary.
+On the sixth Sunday of Advent the solemnity of the Divine Maternity of the Virgin Mary is celebrated.
 On this Sunday there are two Masses, one of the Advent and another one of the Incarnation.
 This day may be compared with the Mozarabic feast of the Annunciation on 18 December.

 Christmas Day has three Masses, during the night, at dawn, and during the day, as in the Roman Rite.
+On the second vespers of Epiphany, right after the Lucernarium (or Rite of the Light) a typical ambrosian antiphon called Omnes Patriarchae is sung four times.
+In the Cathedral, the Archbishop together with the whole chapter solemnly pay hommage to the statue of Christ child.
 The day after the Epiphany is the "Christophoria" (the Return from Egypt).
-The Sundays after the Epiphany vary, of course, in number, six being the maximum, as in the Roman Rite.
+The Sundays after the Epiphany vary in number, six being the maximum, as in the Roman Rite.
 The second is the Feast of the Holy Name of Jesus.
-Then follow Septuagesima, Sexagesima, and Quinquagesima Sundays, on which, though Gloria in Excelsis and Hallelujah are used, the vestments are violet.
+Then follow Septuagesima, Sexagesima, and Quinquagesima Sundays, on which, though Gloria in Excelsis and Hallelujah are used, the vestments are morello.